pouyabey/IT-Support-Knowledge-Base/slow-computer-performance/README.md

    - Ask if the issue started after an update, new software installation, or restart.
    - Ask if other users or devices are having the same issue.

-2. **Restart the computer.**
-   - If the computer has not been restarted recently, restart it first.
-   - A restart can clear stuck processes, refresh system resources, and complete pending updates.

-   Command option:

-   `shutdown /r /t 0`

-3. **Check system uptime.**
+2. **Check system uptime.**
    - Open Task Manager.
    - Go to Performance > CPU.
    - Check Uptime.
+   - If uptime is very high, a restart may help clear stuck processes and refresh system resources.

    Command option:

    `systeminfo | find "System Boot Time"`

+3. **Restart the computer.**
+   - Restart the computer if the uptime is high, updates are pending, or the system has not been restarted recently.
+   - A restart can clear stuck processes, refresh system resources, and complete pending updates.

+   Command option:

+   `shutdown /r /t 0`

 4. **Check Task Manager for high usage.**
    - Press Ctrl + Shift + Esc.